-According to the most recent figures available (01/01/2022), the Issuer has a population of 3,662,495 inhabitants.
-The inhabitants of Wallonia represent 31.6 % of the Belgian population 12.
-With a density of 216,7 inhabitants per sq. km, Wallonia is far below the national average of 377.5 inhabitants per sq. km.
+According to the most recent figures available (01/03/2024), the Issuer has a population of 3,714,569 inhabitants.
+The inhabitants of Wallonia represent 31.4% of the Belgian population12.
+With a density of 219,8 inhabitants per sq. km, Wallonia is far below the national average of 385.4 inhabitants per sq. km.

-In Wallonia, a child becomes subject to compulsory education on 1 September of the calender year in which they become 5 years old until he or she is 18.
+In Wallonia, a child becomes subject to compulsory education on 1st September of the calendar year in which they become 5 years old until he or she is 18.
 Currently, there are more than 3,000 schools on the Walloon territory.
 Investing in education has been considered as a way to promote workforce diversity through various training opportunities such as those offered by organisms like FOREM, IFAPME and high schools/universities.
-Finally, statistics indicate that foreigners represent 24 % of the Walloon population13.
+Finally, statistics indicate that Belgians of foreign origin represent 24% of the Walloon population13.